 But - and that is important - it lacks any form or sense of intelligence.
-When it comes to learning or teaching the system, RPA tools only make sense if there are processes in the organization that you can write very clear rules for: if an email with an attachment is received, it will be logged in Google Drive or Dropbox - in every single occurrence.
+When it comes to learning or teaching the system, RPA tools only make sense if there are processes in the organization that you can write very clear rules for if an email with an attachment is received, it will be logged in Google Drive or Dropbox - in every single occurrence.
 RPA will only do what it's told - no more, no less, and it doesn't change its behavior based on past experiences.

-Artificial intelligence (AI) is an umbrella term that covers several different technologies.
+Artificial Intelligence (AI) is an umbrella term that covers several different technologies.
 These can be utilized to allow machines to learn, adapt, imitate, and “think” similarly to intelligent beings.
 Several variants within AI provide different capabilities.
 We've briefly covered them here, but we've also written another, more in-depth article on AI.

 - Machine Learning (ML) - It is the primary subset that allows computer systems to learn and adapt to data.
 This provides computers with the ability to collect and analyze data, and then make a decision based on what it finds.

 - Deep Learning - Deep Learning is more of a subsection of Machine Learning.
 It provides AI with advanced “thinking” capabilities that analyze data at a greater level.
 It utilizes an artificial neural network quite like the ones found in humans.
-This gives computer systems a more in-depth way to analyze and draw conclusions on the data it's given.
+This gives computer systems a more in-depth way to analyze and draw conclusions from the data it's given.

-- Natural Language Processing - Also referred to shortly as NLP, it primarily deals with providing machines a way to interpret and produce human language.
-The ultimate goal for NLP is to facilitate smooth and seamless interactions between computer systems and people using them.
+- Natural Language Processing - Also referred to shortly as NLP, it primarily deals with providing machines with a way to interpret and produce human language.
+The ultimate goal for NLP is to facilitate smooth and seamless interactions between computer systems and the people using them.
 This technology is found in translation software and virtual assistants like Amazon Alexa or Siri.